 Health Screenings are tests and examinations to look for a disease before patients get any symptoms.
 It is vital because, from a medical outlook, prevention is better than cure.
-It is also often easier to treat or certainly cure a disorder if it is in its early stages, visit this site more info.
+It is also often easier to treat or certainly cure a disorder if it is in its early stages; visit this site for more info.

 Below are lists of screening tests that are essential for men over 40: